Vishvannn/cse15l-lab-reports/lab4.md

 ## Cloning the repository

-`git clone` followed by the `ssh` URL of the forked repository can be used to clone the repository onto the local machine.
+`git clone` and then `ssh` URL of the forked repository is used to clone the repository onto the local machine.
 While `<tab>` can be pressed to autocomplete the word `clone`, a negligible amount of time would be saved.
-The URL, once in the clipboard, can be pasted into the terminal by simply right-clicking in the terminal window. `<enter>` is then pressed.
+Paste the URL into the terminal by simply right-clicking in the terminal window. `<enter>` is then pressed.

 ```bash
 [vsivanandan@ieng6-201]:~:49$ git clone git@github.com:vishvannn/lab7.git